openhomeschool/story1/README.md

 Open story.txt to see the "parts" of the story -- you'll be assigned a part.

-When you're ready to commit your part to github:
+When you're ready to commit your part to github, do it like this:

 ```sh
 git commit -a -m"progress on my part"